Playing Dice with the Universe: Programming Quantum Computers to Play Traditional Games

 \section{Introduction}

 Quantum computing has incredible potential for solving currently-intractable optimization problems underlying challenges in biology, chemistry, physics, and engineering.
-In past work, we have demonstrated applications in peptide design \cite{mulligan_designing_2019} and in molecular docking \cite{pandey_multibody_2022}.
 However, advancement of the field suffers since many applications seem esoteric to laypeople.
 Classical computing once suffered the same problem.
 A turning point came in 1950, when University of Toronto graduate student Joseph Kates introduced ``Bertie the Brain'' at the Canadian National Exhibition (CNE). ``Bertie'' was the first computer to play a well-known game, tic-tac-toe, serving as an easily understandable way to introduce laypeople to classical computers' potential to perform tasks involving complicated reasoning.
 Although popular with CNE crowds, the paradigm-shifting significance of ``Bertie'' was not recognized at the time, warranting only the briefest of mentions in a \textit{Toronto Star} humour column \cite{sinclair_radio_1950}.